EXELVI/terminal/README.md

 - File system navigation: Users can navigate through directories, list files, and perform basic file operations.
 - Command history: Users can access previously executed commands using the up and down arrow keys.
 - Resizable terminal, maximizable, and minimizable.
+- It has a screenshot button that allows you to take a screenshot of the terminal.

 ## Usage